tcoram/toolboxforth/README.md

 I'm gonna use the term POSIX below, but you can subsitute Linux, MacOSX, OpenBSD, etc...

-Toolboxforth is a FORTH implemented in 1 C file (just include "toolboxforth.h" for easy inclusion into microcontroller projects).
+Toolboxforth is a FORTH implemented in 1 C source file.
-It compiles so fast, why bother making it a separate C file or library???
-Yeah, it's ugly..
-But, I wanna spend less time abstracting/refactoring the C code and more time on the FORTH code...

 Porting is somewhat easy, but you are going to get your hands dirty.
-Look at "toolbox-posix.c" for guidance.. (subject to change).
+Look at "tbforth-posix.c" for guidance.. (subject to change).

 Toolboxforth is hardcoded for a 16 bit word dictionary (max 65535 words -- doesn't sound like a lot, but it has been quite adequate for some major